Nikolai-E/DialogDrive/PRIVACY_POLICY.md

 ## Data Storage

-### Local Storage Only
+### Where Your Data Lives
-- All your data is stored locally on your device using Chrome's extension storage
+- DialogDrive stores the prompts, chat bookmarks, workspaces, tags, and usage counters you create inside Chrome's `chrome.storage.local` area, on the device where you install the extension.
-- **No API Keys Stored**: DialogDrive does not collect, store, or transmit any API keys
+- **No API Keys Stored**: DialogDrive does not collect, store, or transmit any API keys.
-- **Prompts and Bookmarks**: Stored in local browser storage (up to 5MB)
+- **Preferences**: Lightweight settings (for example, text-cleaner defaults or layout choices) are saved via Chrome's `chrome.storage.sync` namespace.
+If you have Chrome Sync enabled, Google may replicate those preferences to other profiles signed into your Google account.
+We do not receive or manage that synced copy.
-- **Preferences**: Lightweight settings synced across your signed-in browsers (up to 100KB)
+- **Clear Local Data**: The in-product "Clear Local Data" control deletes the local dataset and, where available, issues a delete request for the synced preferences so Chrome can remove them from your account backup.

 ### No Cloud Storage
-- We do not store your data on our servers
+- We do not store your data on DialogDrive-operated servers.
-- We do not have access to your prompts, bookmarks, or settings
+- We do not have routine access to your prompts, bookmarks, or settings.
-- Your data never leaves your browser environment
+- Apart from optional Chrome Sync behaviour described above, DialogDrive does not intentionally transmit your data elsewhere.
+Future cloud or backup features would be strictly opt-in and accompanied by an updated policy.

 ## Data Usage